likerberi/likerberi.github.io/README.md

 ---

 ## Some ideas will be shared such as
-* WEB:: JS based, Node, Ts and webGL.
+* WEB:: JS based, Node, TS and webGL.
 * Native:: Kotlin and Flutter
 * C/C++ and React(Native) is plus.